RudermanLab/Weatherstations/README.md

 "identification of the station changed during its history or if two different records were found to contain the same data, in which case the records would be merged."

+There are sometimes multiple entries for weather stations in the Berekley data.
+For example Laguardia airport corresponds both to Berkeley IDs 167589 and 173869.
 ```